 White.
 The most common color for clean and clear design.
 There are many different shades that can be used if you feel like plain white is too simple a background.
 Ivory, snow, sea sand, baby powder – the list is endless.
 If you do choose to use white, make sure to add some bright and contrasting elements to avoid the feeling of a surgery room.
 Even though the connotation might make sense, in this case, it’s usually not encouraged to make a site look too clinical for its patients.

 Pink.
 This color is often associated with small children and women.
-If you are working on healthcare app design, it might make sense to implement some pink elements, but make sure they are not too bright, as there are many people who have a distaste to bright pink.
+If you are working on healthcare app design, it might make sense to implement some pink elements, but make sure they are not too bright, as there are many people who have a distaste for bright pink.
 Check out Venus Medical to see how they utilize elements of this color without overdoing it.

 Well-selected color schemes help patients get a general image of your medical institution or service right away.